Cognitive Neuroscience Society

 Guest post by Casey M. Imperio (CNSTA)

 As the world begins to emerge from the COVID-19 pandemic, many fields are beginning to restructure how they view work-life balance.
 That theme was prevalent for cognitive neuroscience trainees at the 2023 CNS conference in San Francisco.
-At the CNS Training Association (CNSTA) panel, five esteemed researchers shared their trajectories to their current career, as well as how they have worked to balance their career aspirations and personal lives – covering everything from time management to coping with imposter syndrome.
+At the CNS Training Association (CNSTA) panel, five esteemed researchers shared their trajectories to their current careers, as well as how they have worked to balance their career aspirations and personal lives – covering everything from time management to coping with imposter syndrome.

 Time management is key